 Of course, seeing a beaver will be the priority and we have an excellent chance of seeing at least one animal.
 Dependent on the time of year, we may even see newly emerged Beaver kits from their lodge!
 Animals can appear at any time during the evening right up until dusk so we will be keeping our eyes peeled!
-With luck, we may also see Otters and we can focus our attention to looking for this species if we have been successful with finding beavers.
+If we are very fortunate, we may also see Otter but sightings vary from year to year.